Restoring a Single Computer

 To restore the AD database:

 - Find the most recent .BKF file or tape/media backup that contains a backup copy of Active Directory.
 It can be a daily snapshot or a full backup of the System State.
-Or have a Windows Server Backup ready (Windows Server 2008).
+Or have a Windows Server Backup image (for example on E:).

 - Install and run U-Move.
 Do a simple or comprehensive restore.

-- Enter the path to the .BKF file or the Windows Server Backup, and load Active Directory.
+- Enter the path to the .BKF file or the disk letter of the Windows Server Backup (E:), and load Active Directory.
 (If you are connected to a remote server, the path is located on the remote server.)